Classification of nuts step 2

 Let’s compare the PLS-DA model with a different classification model type.

-Choose a name - write a name for the model or use default.
+Choose a name for the model or use the default one.

 image-20241008-135005.png